 Holocaust Sites in Poland

 An annual two-week Holocaust trip to Poland is a cornerstone of the program.
 Rick Halperin, who has visited sites in Poland regularly since 1983, began leading SMU students, faculty, staff and community members there in 1996.
 During each journey, as many as two dozen participants visit concentration camps, death camps and memorials throughout the country, where, during World War II, more than one-third of all Holocaust victims were murdered during the Nazi occupation.

-The Poland trip lasts takes place December 18-30th.
+The Poland trip takes place every year from December 18-30th.